Bachelor of Science (Honours) Sport and Exercise Science CW138

 - 14-week placement in a national or international organisation.
 Work placement sites have included the Leinster and Connacht rugby teams, Stanford University, Reading Football Club, Swedish Winter Sports Research Centre.

-- Dedicated performance analysis laboratory with the latest technologies.
+- Dedicated performance analysis laboratory.

-- Community engagement in activity programmes.
+- Community engagement in activity courses for older adults and children.

 - On-going practical experience working with Institute of Technology Carlow sports teams.